rohit12crj/Study-Notes/Prometheus_&_Grafana/notes.md

 How does Prometheus store data internally?

-How do you scale Prometheus?
+How do you scale Prometheus if u are not using AMP ( Amazon Managed Prometheus ) & using helm charts ?

-What is Federation?
+What is Federation? is it an older model ?

 What is the data model in Prometheus?